-Ocean Rover is one of Asia’s most famous diving liveboards, and in 2015 rebranded to the Raja Ampat Aggressor in association with Aggressor Fleet.
-I joined a 10 day trip around Sulawesi’s Sangihe archipelago to review the boat and enjoy the diving.
+Ocean Rover was one of Asia’s most famous diving liveboards, and in 2015 rebranded to the Raja Ampat Aggressor in association with Aggressor Fleet.
+Here’s my review of being on the Raja Ampat Aggressor when it was still the Ocean Rover back in 2008

 Ocean Rover was built in 2000 in Thailand specifically for scuba diving and is widely considered as one of the best liveaboards in Asian waters.
-In 2008, ownership of the Ocean Rover passed to Roman Szalsay who relocated the Ocean Rover entirely to Indonesia, where it will offer trips in northern Sulawesi and Raja Ampat.
-Roman (originally from Austria) has spent a lot of time in Indonesia and has a real passion for diving.
-He was a great host during our Sulawesi trip, full of enthusiasm and clearly enjoying running the boat.
+In 2015, Ocean Rover became the Raja Ampat Aggressor, operating solely in Indonesia and now as a franchisee of the Aggressor Fleet.

 On this page I’ll give a rundown about the Ocean Rover liveaboard boat itself.
 For photos of the critters you can encounter while diving around north Sulawesi, see Parts 2 to 7 of this Trip Report.